datacontroller/datacontroller.io/content/blog/v5-0-column-level-security/index.md

 It is now possible  (on a per-table basis) to [configure](https://docs.datacontroller.io/dcc-tables/#audit_libds) alternative audit tables, or to switch the feature off completely.

+### Password Protected Excel Import

+If your Excel is password protected, just provide the password during import to unlock and ingest it.
+More information [here](https://docs.datacontroller.io/videos/#uploading-a-password-protected-excel-file).

 ### DC_RESTRICT_EDITRECORD Option

 We are informated that sometimes you would like to have the option to have FEWER options for inputting data!
 Who are we to argue.
 You can now disable the 'EDIT RECORD' dialog using [this option](https://docs.datacontroller.io/dcc-options/#dc_restrict_editrecord).